Caucasian Shepherd Puppies

-We have bi-annual litters from Xenia and Max, beautiful parents imported directly from a Russian family.
+We have bi-annual litters of full working and show line puppies from Xenia (Idzi Lear) and Max (Elisey Iz Otchego Doma), beautiful parents imported directly from a Russian family.
 Check out our latest puppies.

 All of our puppies come fully health checked by a vet, microchipped and with all of their injections complete.

 Contact us now for more details and to arrange meeting up with your new family member.

 Please contact us if you have any questions about our puppies or the Caucasian Shepherd breed and we will be happy to assist you.

 We are based in Stockport,

 Around 7 miles South East of Manchester,

 The Caucasian Shepherd is an extremely large dog, usually measuring between 25 and 30 inches high and weighing up to around 50kg, with the males being a lot larger than their female counterparts.

 Known to be an intelligent dog, they are highly prized as watchdogs although when these dogs are in a home environment they are calm and gentle loving nothing more than to be part of the family.
 Their natural guarding and protecting instincts are very strong.

 Caring for your dog